munrocreations/own-it-quick/README.md

     # Build and start the container
     docker-compose up -d

 When the process completes, verify that all containers started.
-Run: docker-compose ps.
+Run: `docker-compose ps`.
 Look for output similar to this example to confirm success.

 ![docker](Graphics\docker-out.jpg)

 In this example, notice that the database, **ownCloud**, and Redis containers are running.
 Also, the second line shows that **ownCloud** can be accessed by port 8080 on the local system.

-Finally, run the following command:
+Finally, run the following command:  `docker-compose logs --follow owncloud`
-    docker-compose logs --follow owncloud

 If you see many messages being logged to the console, wait until the messages slow down.
-Then log into the **ownCloud** UI to verify a successful installation.
+Then log in to the **ownCloud** UI to verify a successful installation.

 #### Log in to the ownCloud UI  ####
 To log in to the **ownCloud** UI, open http://localhost in a web browser and enter the admin username and password that you stored in the ENV file.
 ![ui](Graphics\ui.jpg)
-For more detail on the installation using docker, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/docker/index.html?highlight=docker) in the ownCloud documentation.
+For more detail on the installation using docker, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/docker/index.html?highlight=docker) in the **ownCloud** documentation.

 <h3 id="account">Add User Accounts</h3>
 Perform these steps to create a user.